Список RFC для работы с электронной почтой.

 A Content-Transfer-Encoding header field, which can be used to specify both the encoding transformation that was applied to the body and the domain of the result.

-Two additional header fields that can be used to further describe the data in a body, the Content-ID and Content-Description header fields. - RFC 2047 – MIME Part Three: Message Header Extensions for Non-ASCII Text —
+Two additional header fields that can be used to further describe the data in a body, the Content-ID and Content-Description header fields.

 This document describes what portions of MIME must be supported by a conformant MIME implementation.
-It also describes various pitfalls of contemporary messaging systems as well as the canonical encoding model MIME is based on. - RFC 2231 – MIME Parameter Value and Encoded Word Extensions: Character Sets, Languages, and Continuations —
+It also describes various pitfalls of contemporary messaging systems as well as the canonical encoding model MIME is based on.

 This memo discusses policies that require certain labels to be inserted in the “Subject:» header of a mail message.
 Such policies are difficult to specify accurately while remaining compliant with key RFCs and are likely to be ineffective at best.
 This memo discusses an alternate, standards-compliant approach that is significantly simpler to specify and is somewhat less likely to be ineffective.